nycmeshnet/docs/content/hardware/config.md

 **List of devices we use and links to standard configs and firmware**

 This doc is in progress.
 Please add links below to the specific config instructions

-Check out our new [SXTsq VPN kiosk client config](#sxtVpn)!  ** VPN config has been removed due to issues with L2tp on Mikrotik Client **

 ## LiteBeams
 SN1 clients need to have an IP address assigned 192.168.42.xxx